tomas-bzdusek/research-website/content/authors/Shaip-Gashi/_index.md

 - MSc Students
 ---

-In her MSc thesis project, Flavia investigates higher-form topology of multi-gap topological insulators.
+In her MSc thesis project, Shaip investigates higher-form topology of delicate and multi-gap topological insulators with spinless PT-symmetry.